-How to help your child deal with exam stress
+How to help your child with exam stress

-How your child copes with exam stress can sometimes mean the difference between two grades, so it's really important to understand how you can support them through exams – before, during, and after.
-Here are some top tips from parents who've been through it, and come out the other side.
+How your child copes with exam stress can sometimes make a difference to their final grades, so it's really important to understand how you can support them through exams – before, during, and after.
+Read on for top tips from parents who've been through it and come out the other side.

-“For over-revisers I think food is a good way to lure them out.
+“For over-revisers, food is a good way to lure them out of their rooms.
 Keep emphasising that just as athletes need a break for muscles to consolidate and repair, so do brains.
 And hope they listen to that.”

 “Give them lots of food.
 And try to limit their intake of caffeine.”